AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Derived field {#prevnext-uc1-derivedfield}

 You define a `Next Value` or `Previous value` derived field.
-You use the [!UICONTROL NEXT OR PREVIOUS] function to define a rule that selects the [!UICONTROL Data received] field, select [!UICONTROL Next value] or [!UICONTROL Previous value] as [!UICONTROL Method], [!UICONTROL Session] as Scope and sets the value of [!UICONTROL Index] to `1`.
+You use the [!UICONTROL NEXT OR PREVIOUS] function to define a rule that selects the [!UICONTROL Data received] field, select [!UICONTROL Next value] or [!UICONTROL Previous value] as [!UICONTROL Method], [!UICONTROL Session] as Scope and set the value of [!UICONTROL Index] to `1`.

 ![Screenshot of the Merge Fields rule](assets/prevnext-next.png)